anon-researcher/experimentation/README.md

 3. `npm run build`

 #### Difference Graphs
-Due to their size the used difference graphs (broad and deep variants) are not included in the reposity and need to be downloaded separately.
+Due to their size the used difference graphs (broad and deep variants) are not included in the repository and need to be downloaded separately.

 1. create folder `mkdir evaluation_data`
 2. `cd evaluation_data`